 Sustainable Food Production

 Learning and teaching

-Our groundbreaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines.
-You’ll have regular contact with them through lectures, seminars, tutorials and small group work.
+Our groundbreaking research feeds directly into teaching and you’ll have regular contact with staff who are at the forefront of their disciplines.
+You’ll often interact with academics through lectures, seminars, tutorials and small group work.

-Problem based learning is at the heart of this programme.
-All key disciplinary or theoretical perspectives are embedded in each module to encourage innovation and interdisciplinarity.
-For example, you’ll work in teams to tackle complex sustainability challenges that require you to incorporate diverse resources such as existing knowledge, data collection, interpersonal skills, reflections and reasoning ability in order to meet these challenges.
+Problem-based learning is at the heart of this programme.
+All key disciplinary or theoretical perspectives are embedded in each module to encourage innovation and interdisciplinary practise.
+For example, you’ll work in teams to tackle complex sustainability challenges, such as food security, which require you to incorporate diverse resources, such as existing knowledge, data collection, interpersonal skills, reflections and reasoning ability, in order to meet these challenges.

 Independent study is also important to this course, as you develop your problem-solving and research skills through the extended research project which culminates the programme.
 You’ll produce an original piece of research investigating a real-world challenge that food sustainability presents.